DrPaulBrewer/sub-unsub/README.md

 * provides the backend webhook for Fastspring
 * update a pouchDB/couchDB database from the Fastspring subscription updates
 * anonymizes emails to hexids using a security string
+* provides `req.sub` on all requests containing most recent subscription update for Google Sign In user

 ## Copyright